encode/django-rest-framework/docs/community/project-management.md

 * Each issue/pull request should have exactly one label once triaged.
 * Search for un-triaged issues with [is:open no:label][un-triaged].

-It should be noted that participating actively in the REST framework project clearly **does not require being part of the maintenance team**.
-Almost every import part of issue triage and project improvement can be actively worked on regardless of your collaborator status on the repository.

 ---

 ## Release process

-The release manager is selected on every quarterly maintenance cycle.

-* The manager should be selected by `@tomchristie`.
+* The release manager is selected by `@tomchristie`.
-* The manager will then have the maintainer role added to PyPI package.
+* The release manager will then have the maintainer role added to PyPI package.
 * The previous manager will then have the maintainer role removed from the PyPI package.

 Our PyPI releases will be handled by either the current release manager, or by `@tomchristie`.
 Every release should have an open issue tagged with the `Release` label and marked against the appropriate milestone.